ERISA Lawyers in Seattle, Washington

 Protecting Benefits in the Emerald City and Beyond

-If you become unable to work due to a disabling medical condition and are receiving long-term disability benefits through your employer, your disability benefits are likely governed by the Employee Retirement Income Security Act (ERISA).
+If you become unable to work due to a disabling medical condition or injury and have disability benefits coverage through your employer, your disability benefits are likely governed by the Employee Retirement Income Security Act (ERISA).
 Similarly, your health insurance, life insurance, retirement benefits, and most other benefits you receive by virtue of employment, aside from wages, are subject to the federal ERISA statute and Washington law.

 What Benefits Does ERISA Cover?

 ERISA is a federal statute that governs nearly all benefits you receive through your employer, aside from wages.
-ERISA does not apply to government or religious employers, though religious employers can elect to be subject to ERISA.
-ERISA also does not apply to certain salary continuation plans (known as “payroll practices”) or to stock options, nor does it apply to individual policies of insurance purchased in the open market.
+ERISA does not apply to government or church-affiliated employers, though religious employers can elect to be subject to ERISA.
+ERISA also does not apply to certain salary continuation plans (known as “payroll practices”), nor does it apply to individual policies of insurance purchased in the open market.

 Subject to the foregoing exceptions, all other benefits you receive through your employer are governed by the ERISA statute, including pension and retirement, health, disability, life, accidental death and dismemberment (AD&D), and other insurance coverage.